fakerybakery/models/README.md

 - Dataset Size: 926 KB
 - Date Trained: March 18, 2023

-This model was trained upon several works, including but not limited to:

-- Idylls of the King by Alfred Lord Tennyson
-- The Ballad of the White Horse by G. K. Chesterton

 ## Updates

 We are not intending to update this model.